Editor’s Note: This story, originally published in April 2017, has been updated.

 Are police departments reacting differently now when confronted with video evidence showing the misconduct of officers?

-It depends on who you ask.
-Some point to a clear about-face by police chiefs who have to clean up after such incidents, while others say it's too soon to know if the reactions in these cases represent a permanent policy shift.
+It depends whom you ask.
+Some point to a clear about-face by police chiefs who have to clean up after such incidents, while others say it’s too soon to know if the reactions in these cases represent a permanent policy shift.

 “And [they’re] likely to take some immediate action,” he continued.
 “There was a time when police could say, ‘We need to wait for the full investigation.’
 Now, some departments are recognizing the importance of responding.
 Cameras are what is making the difference.”